close

 Words: 792|Pages: 2|4 min read

-“The Lottery” is a short story by Shirley Jackson where you are introduced to the traditions of a small town.
-It is not a fun tradition like decorating a Christmas tree, it is much darker.
-Every year the town has something they call a lottery where all the townspeople gather together and one member, typically the oldest male, draws a piece of paper.
-If that piece of paper has a certain black dot it proves fatal for the family, because one member of the family will be randomly chosen and stoned by the rest of the town.
+"The Lottery" is a short story by Shirley Jackson that introduces the reader to the traditions of a small town.
+However, it is not a joyful tradition like decorating a Christmas tree; it is much darker.
+Every year, the town holds an event they call a lottery, where all the townspeople gather together, and one member, typically the oldest male, draws a piece of paper.
+If that piece of paper has a certain black dot, it proves fatal for the family, as one member of the family will be randomly chosen and stoned by the rest of the town.
 This is a very dark tradition that the whole town participates in, including children.

-Another thing to consider is the fact that the people of the town are still passing the tradition down to younger traditions, and don’t give them a choice if they want to follow this tradition.
-The children in this story are being taught at a very young age that its okay to continue this tradition.
-In the story a woman gives a rock to a very young boy, the boy is the son of the mother who was chosen to die.
-This shows that in the culture this town has most people are more than okay with the tradition, to the point that they will hand a rock to a child to help kill their own mother in a very gruesome way.
-This plays into the tradition and the danger of not changing ways just because of a tradition.
-This relates to today because a lot of older generations are stubborn and stick to their ways, and more than that they teach and enforce their thinking onto everyone else, including younger generations.
+Another point to consider is the fact that the people of the town are still passing the tradition down to younger generations and do not give them a choice about whether they want to follow this tradition.
+The children in this story are taught from a very young age that it is acceptable to continue this tradition.
+In the story, a woman gives a rock to a very young boy, the son of the mother who was chosen to die.
+This shows that in the culture of this town, most people are more than okay with the tradition, to the extent that they will hand a rock to a child to help kill their own mother in a very gruesome way.
+This highlights the danger of not changing practices just because they are traditional.
+This relates to today because many older generations are stubborn and stick to their ways, and more than that, they teach and enforce their thinking onto everyone else, including younger generations.

-The final piece of evidence that shows the symbol of tradition and how it can be linked to today’s culture is the fear and compliancy the people have.
-People can be forced into repeating the traditions they were taught even if they don’t agree with that specific thing.
+The final piece of evidence that shows the symbol of tradition and how it can be linked to today’s culture is the fear and compliance the people exhibit.
+People can be forced into repeating the traditions they were taught, even if they disagree with them.
 For example, in the story, the family member that grabbed the paper with the black dot was the father.
-When he revealed he was the one with the mark on his paper his wife, instantly stood by his side, defended him, and asked for a redraw, so the members of the family, even the children, draw papers again to see the new member who will be killed.
-This time, however, the wife is chosen and unlike how she defended her husband, her husband stays quiet accepting the fact his wife would be killed instead of him.
-Now if you look at the story through the lens of fear, the story has a whole new meaning.
-Instead of viewing the town like a bunch of blind idiots who never want change, we can see them, instead, as a town striking by fear and too scared to do anything different or stand up to anything.
-Today people who know certain things are wrong to remain quiet due to fear.
+When he revealed he was the one with the mark on his paper, his wife instantly stood by his side, defended him, and asked for a redraw.
+Consequently, the members of the family, even the children, draw papers again to see who the new member to be killed will be.
+This time, however, the wife is chosen, and unlike how she defended her husband, her husband remains quiet, accepting the fact his wife would be killed instead of him.
+Looking at the story through the lens of fear gives it a whole new meaning.
+Instead of viewing the town as a bunch of blind idiots who never want change, we can see them as a town struck by fear and too scared to do anything different or stand up to anything.
+Today, people who know certain things are wrong remain quiet due to fear.

 Get a custom paper now from our expert writers.